Informasjonsforvaltning/organization-catalog/README.md

-# Organization Catalogue
+# Organization Catalog

-Provides search and edit functionality for the current organization catalogue in the National Data Catalog
+Provides search and edit functionality for the current organization catalog in the National Data Catalog

 # Local development